This crochet rainbow baby blanket is an easy beginner friendly project while at the same time has the look of something that took much longer to make!

 Weave in remaining loose ends with a yarn needle then block the blanket to straighten edges if desired.
 You can find a blocking board on Amazon or in your local craft store.
 I recommend blocking otherwise your blanket will not lay nicely.
 Learn more about blocking “here.”

-The Rainbow Cluster Blanket is now finished!
+You finished the Rainbow Cluster Blanket!
 Did you like this simple pattern?
 You may also like our free patterns for the Chevron Crochet Blanket, Charlotte Crochet Blanket and many more found in our crochet blanket section.

 WANT MORE FREE CROCHET PATTERNS?